ulfschneider/mermaid-cli-batch/README.md

 # mermaid-cli-batch

-A command line tool to process multiple [Mermaid](https://mermaid.js.org) chart definition files in one pass into SVG diagrams.
+A command line tool to process multiple [Mermaid](https://mermaid.js.org) chart definition files in one pass into SVG images.

 ## Install